You may not fully grasp the fact that networking is the most successful executive job search method.

 A LinkedIn Global Survey Shows Professionals Value Networking

-The results of the survey, conducted from February 6 to March 18, 2017 among 15,905 LinkedIn members across 17 countries, will surprise those who aren’t sold on the value of networking for executive job search.
+The findings may surprise those who aren’t sold on the value of networking for job search.

-The biggest surprise may be that “70 percent of people in 2016 were hired at a company where they had a connection.”
+The biggest surprise may be that “70 percent of people were hired at a company where they had a connection.”

 Other key survey findings include: